syangsao/oc-mirror-v2/Step 4.md

-In this 4th comment, we'll be upgrading the cluster using the mirror-registry.
+In this 4th step, we'll be upgrading the cluster using the mirror-registry.
 We are going from `4.19.1` to `4.19.2`.

 Following this guide for the CLI-related steps